MomentsLD/moments/docs/dfe.rst

     :align: center

     Synonymous, missense, and loss-of-function SFS from the 1000 Genomes Project across all autosomal genes.
-Left: counts in each frequency bin.
-Right: proportions in each frequency bin.
+Top: counts in each frequency bin.
+Bottom: proportions in each frequency bin.